 We were next treated to a horse-cart ride through the village.
 I felt very sorry for our little horse pulling five people and the cart.
 All the drivers were heavily clothed local women and ours seemed to enjoy tugging on the reins to encourage the horse to keep up a trot.
 I noticed the other horses weren’t treated similarly.
 I apologise to the little horse when we arrived at our destination and frowned at its driver.
 We were then treated to honey tea and shown some bees followed by a local band of musicians playing Mekong Folk songs accompanied by three wailing banshees.
 Not my cup of tea.

 After a little walk along a path and through some pretty gardens, a scamper across a rickety bamboo bridge (not sure why) and a look at some fairly large crocodiles (seen much bigger) we boarded small sampans rowed by some local women.
-It’s the women that seem to do all the work around here.
+It’s the women that seem to do all the workaround here.
 This was my favourite part of the day.
 We were rowed along what I guess was a small canal that was so pretty and cool.
-The foliage bent over us to give shade from the rather fierce sun and we saw the very unusual water coconut (never heard of it before) and some local geese who I held a conversation with.
+The foliage bent over us to give shade from a rather fierce sun, plus we saw the very unusual water coconut (never heard of it before), and some local geese with who I held a conversation.
 All too soon we had to get out of our little craft and board the first boat of the day and return across the river to our bus.

 The two-hour return journey was only notable for a brief storm, halfway back to Saigon (Ho Chi Minh City).
 Sue slept most of the way.
 We spent the next couple of hours back in our room, drinking coffee and relaxing.
 Sue fell asleep and woke with a headache so we watched TV in the room until bedtime.
 It has been a rather long day.